magomimmo/modern-cljs/doc/tutorial-10.md

 lein trampoline cljsbuild repl-listen # optional - in a new terminal
 ```

+> NOTE 6: As you can see above, we sterted usin the `do` chaining
+> feature of the `lein` command to minimize a little bit our typing.

 Now visit [shopping-dbg.html][20], click the `Calculate` button and
 verify that the shopping calculator returns the expected `total`
 value.